oracleberg/BEPoints/README.md

-# BEPoints
+# BEPoints, created by Andrew Rhoads
-Web service for points database
+This repository holds a web service for a points container